 Notifications appear in RED dots because red is a trigger color that instantly draws our attention.
-But most notifications are come from machines, not actual people.
-They keep our phones vibrating to lure us back into apps we don't really need to be in.
+But most notifications are generated by machines, not actual people.
+They keep our phones vibrating to lure us back into apps we don’t reallyneed to be in.

-Colorful icons given our brains shiny rewards every time we unlock.
+Colorful icons give our brains shiny rewards every time we unlock.
 Set your phone to grayscale to remove those positive reinforcements.
 It helps many people check their phone less.

 Do you open apps mindlessly because they are the first thing you see when you unlock your phone?

-Limit your first page of apps to just tools– things you use for in-and-out tasks like Maps, Camera, Calendar, Notes, or Lyft.
-Move the rest of your apps off the first page and into folders.
+Limit your first page of apps to just tools–the apps you use for quick in-and-out tasks like Maps, Camera, Calendar, Notes, or Lyft.
+Move the rest of your apps, especially mindless choices, off the first page and into folders.

 Launch other apps by typing.

 Swipe down and type the app you want to open instead of leaving bad habits on the home screen.
 Typing takes just enough effort to make us pause and ask, “do I really want to do this?”

 OnAndroid you can use the Search Box on your home screen.